wheelnext/wheelnext/docs/proposals/pep766_explicit_priority_choices.md

 ## Open issues

-- Ensuring that different indexes do not have conflicting metadata for the same package.
+- Ensuring that different indexes do not have conflicting metadata for the same package, or de-conflicting the metadata by treating the metadata for each index independently (caching scheme change).
 - Communicating potential issues with index priority, such as lack of updates from higher-priority indexes.
 - Developing tools to validate the sanity of a set of indexes and support installers in identifying confusing issues.